 Rob Mains serves as General Manager of the CHIPS Alliance.
 Rob joined the organization in January 2021, bringing more than 38 years of industry experience to the role.
 To learn more about Rob, please visit here.

 The following workgroups are part of CHIPS Alliance:

-- Rocket SoC
+- Rocket SoC (encompassing the Rocket core generator ecosystem)

 In March 2019, CHIPS Alliance was formed as a project under the Linux Foundation.
 The four founding members – Esperanto, Google, SiFive and Western Digital – set the aspirations for the group.
 CHIPS Alliance can be viewed as an extension of the mission started by organizations such as RISC-V International.
 RISC-V defines an open instruction set architecture (ISA) specification which paved the way for a plethora of open cores and CPU implementations, but does not instruct how to make the physical hardware and other building blocks needed to create practical open silicon.
 This is where CHIPS Alliance begins.
 Using open standards such as RISC-V, CHIPS Alliance is working to collaboratively build robust and industry-proven cores, peripherals and SoCs.

 Early on it became clear that lowering the barriers and cost of development would require collaboration among many parties to develop relevant open source design tools.
 CHIPS Alliance stepped up to the task.
 Today the organization focuses on both open source hardware RTL designs and open source software and hardware design tool development.
 CHIPS Alliance is a barrier free, open organization promoting open silicon.